 Best small electric cars

 Electric cars are quickly becoming mainstream.
-Expensive Teslas and luxury SUVs are no longer the only electric cars on the block either; there are now plenty of well-known models that come with battery power, such as the Peugeot 208, Vauxhall Corsa and Skoda Citigo.
+Expensive Teslas and luxury SUVs are no longer the only electric cars on the block; there are now plenty of well-known models that come with battery power, such as the MINI, Peugeot 208 and Vauxhall Corsa.

-Besides tax exemption and charging costs, electric cars have several other benefits too: they’re whisper-quiet and often very quick off the line, thanks to electric motors’ instant torque.
-Of course, they also don’t produce any local emissions, making them perfect for driving in town.
+Besides tax exemption and charging costs, electric cars have several other benefits too: they’re whisper-quiet and often very quick from a standstill, thanks to electric motors’ instant torque.
+Of course, they also don’t produce any local emissions, making them better for driving in town.

 A compact car is easier to drive around town, so electric city cars and superminis make a lot of sense.
 Despite their size, most of these cars have enough room for passengers and some luggage.
 Read on for our run-down of the best small electric cars on sale, or read our guides to the cheapest electric cars and best small hybrid cars.